-9. Remaining problems
+6. Remaining problems.
 We have no room to describe in detail in this paper all the remaining problems.
 They are in fact not numerous, but there is a major one which is the interface between light and heat in the neighborhood of the thermoacoustic engine.
-The targeted heat is about 1000° C so that we have to deal with what we call the solarization of the engine which is a difficult problem.
+The targeted heat is about 1000°C so that we have to deal with what we call the solarization of the engine which is a difficult problem.
 But we think we are able to deal with it.
+Basically, we are going to build a solar oven and transfer heat to the engine through hot heat pipes (1000°C or more).

-10. Synergy with the system
+7. Synergy with the system.
 Finally, the mast is best suited for being the support of the radiator for the cold source.
-There, we propose to take the opportunity to use it in the same time as a radiator, as a tank for fluids and replacing the traditional battery on board by an H2/O2 fuel cell.
-It looks like on the figure below.
+There, we propose to take the opportunity to use it in the same time as a radiator, as a tank for fluids and replacing the traditional battery on board by an H_2/O_2 fuel cell.
+It looks like on the figure 9.